Table of Contents

 Jason and the Argonauts play football

 If you are a football fan you already know about the Canadian Toronto Argonauts.
-Above is their team mascot Jason; and on the right, you see Jason’s boat, the Argo, which was blessed by the goddess Athena to be indestructible, made into a tacky football logo.
+Above is their team mascot Jason; and on the right, you see Jason’s boat, the Argo, which was blessed by the goddess Athena to be indestructible, made into a football logo.

 An argonaut sea monster

 An argonaut is also a type of cephalopod like an octopus, squid, cuttlefish and nautilus, sometimes called a paper nautilus.
 Below is an illustration of “The argonaut retired within its shell” and next to that is a beautiful photo showing how the argonaut is like an undersea chameleon.
 It was originally believed the argonauts and nautilus could use their arms as sails and that their shell was like a boat.
 Can you imagine them sailing across oceans?
 See how these creatures got their names above.